Goofy Gophers: Later appearances

 The Goofy Gophers were largely forgotten by Warner Bros. in the years since the animation studio closed in 1969.
 However, in recent years, they have made a few cameos in various Warner Bros. projects.
 Two characters resembling the gophers appeared in the 1988 film Who Framed Roger Rabbit, peeking from the brick wall into the factory where Judge Doom was defeated.
-They are seen briefly in the 1996 movie Space Jam.
-They're prominently featured in episodes of the animated series The Sylvester and Tweety Mysteries ("I Gopher You") and Duck Dodgers ("K-9 Kaddy" and "Old McDodgers"), which in the latter, they are reinvented as green-furred, six-limbed Martian gophers.
+They are briefly seen in the 1996 film Space Jam.
+They're prominently featured in episodes of the animated series The Sylvester and Tweety Mysteries ("I Gopher You") and Duck Dodgers ("K-9 Kaddy" and "Old McDodgers"), the latter of which sees them reinvented as green-furred, six-limbed Martian gophers.

-The Goofy Gophers made a cameo appearance in Bah, Humduck!
+The Goofy Gophers made a cameo appearance in the 2006 direct-to-video film Bah, Humduck!
 A Looney Tunes Christmas as Daffy's employers.

 The Goofy Gophers were revived in The Looney Tunes Show voiced by Rob Paulsen and Jess Harnell.
 In this show, Mac and Tosh run an antique store.
 The gophers appeared in the 2015 DTV movie Looney Tunes: Rabbits Run.
-They also appear in the Looney Tunes comic currently published by DC Comics.
+They also appear in the Looney Tunes comics currently published by DC Comics.

 The Goofy Gophers appeared in the New Looney Tunes season 3 episode "Fool's Gold".

-The Goofy Gophers made a cameo in the Looney Tunes Cartoons short "Happy Birthday, Bugs Bunny!".
+The Goofy Gophers made a cameo in the Looney Tunes Cartoons short "Happy Birthday, Bugs Bunny!"

-The Goofy Gophers appeared in Bugs Bunny Builders.
-They first appeared episode "Rock On".
+The Goofy Gophers appeared in Bugs Bunny Builders in the episode "Rock On".